The Ro subtype explained

 Who needs the Ro subtype?

-Sickle cell disease is an inherited disorder of haemoglobin.
-Individuals with sickle cell disease have abnormal, or 'sickle shaped', red blood cells.
+Sickle cell disorder is an inherited disorder of haemoglobin.
+Individuals with sickle cell have abnormal, or 'sickle shaped', red blood cells.
 The abnormal red blood cells cannot transport oxygen around the body, have a shorter lifespan and aren't replaced as quickly by the body as normal, healthy red blood cells.
 This can cause mild to severe anaemia.

 Furthermore the abnormal red blood cells are unable to move around as easily as normal, healthy red blood cells, and the abnormal shape can block blood vessels.
 The painful 'sickle cell crisis' lasts on average five to seven days, and can cause tissue and organ damage.

-Patients with sickle cell disease usually depend on ongoing transfusions for the rest of their lives.
+Patients with sickle cell disorder usually depend on ongoing transfusions for the rest of their lives.
 So if a patient with sickle cell disease has the Ro subtype, they need blood that is more extensively matched.

 Who has the Ro subtype?

-As of January 2016, 2% of the regular blood donors in England have the Ro subtype.
+3% of the regular blood donors in England have the Ro subtype.

 What does this mean for donors with the Ro subtype?

-As part of a new initiative to inform donors more about blood and who benefits from their donations, we have started to tell donors if they have the Ro subtype and what this means.
 We hope that donors with the Ro subtype will continue to give blood as regularly as possible.
 We may also, in times of particular need, contact these donors outside of their usual donation pattern and ask them to make a special effort to donate.
 Ro blood is rare among the donors, and there are patients in real need of it.

 We hope that nobody finds themselves in the situation where they need a blood transfusion, but if someone does, we will always be able to provide them with the blood they need.